 If the stain is older, mix a solution of oxygen-based bleach in cool water following package directions.
 Dip a clean cloth into the solution and working from the outside edge of the stain toward the center, work the solution into the carpet.
 Do not over wet.
 Allow the solution to remain on the stain for at least 30 minutes before blotting away.

 Use a dry clean white cloth to blot away moisture.
-Allow to dry completely and vacuum to restore pile of the carpet.
+Allow to dry completely and vacuum to restore the pile of the carpet.

 The same cleaning solutions and techniques recommended for carpet can be used for upholstery.
 Take care not to oversaturate the upholstery fabric because excess moisture in the cushions can cause mildew problems.
 If the fabric is silk or vintage, consult a professional upholstery cleaner especially if you need more stain removal tips.